210ethan/DailyUpdate/README.md

 # DailyUpdate

-DailyUpdate is a Python script that sends an e-mail to from and to your Gmail account with various information, including weather, stock prices, Google Calendar events, yesterday's top news stories, and Reddit comments (where I write my to-do list, optional).
+DailyUpdate is a Python script that sends an e-mail from and to your Gmail account with various information, including weather, stock prices, Google Calendar events, yesterday's top news stories, and Reddit comments (where I write my to-do list, optional).

 For weather, the OpenWeatherMap API was used.
 It can be found here: [https://openweathermap.org/api](https://openweathermap.org/api)